opentok/opentok-node/README.md

 ## Initializing

-Import the module to get a constructor function for an OpenTok object, then call it with `new` to initantiate it with your own API Key and API Secret.
+Import the module to get a constructor function for an OpenTok object, then call it with `new` to instantiate an OpenTok object with your own API Key and API Secret.

 ```javascript
 var OpenTok = require('opentok'),